Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

 \subsection{Our results}

-We propose the \emph{Spatio-Temporal Pricing} (STP) mechanism for dispatching and pricing in the context of a ridesharing platform, addressing the problem of incentive alignment for drivers in the presence of spatial imbalance and temporal variation of rider trip flows.
-The STP mechanism has the following properties: \begin{enumerate}[$\bullet$] \itemsep{0.0em} \item welfare-optimality: maximizing total rider values minus driver costs \item incentive-alignment: drivers will always choose to accept any dispatched trips \item envy-freeness: drivers at the same location and time do not envy each other's future payoff; riders requesting the same trips do not envy each other's outcomes \item core-selecting: no coalition of riders and drivers can make a better plan among themselves \item robustness: the mechanism updates the plans after deviations from the original dispatches \item temporal-consistency: plans are computed and updated based on the current state but not past history, without using penalties or time-extended contracts \end{enumerate}
+In this work, we propose a framework for studying pricing and dispatching in the context of a ridesharing platform.
+The model that we introduce is simple, but is the first in the literature to be rich enough to incorporate spatial imbalance and temporal variation of supply and demand--- market conditions under which mispricing and strategic behavior arise in today's platforms.
+We propose the \emph{Spatio-Temporal Pricing mechanism} (STP), which achieves the following properties that we consider very important for a sharing economy platform: \vsq{-0.1em} \begin{enumerate}[$\bullet$] \itemsep{0.0em} \item Welfare-optimality: maximizing total rider values minus driver costs. \item Incentive-alignment: the prices are appropriately smooth in space and time, such that drivers will always choose to accept any dispatched trips. \item Robustness: the mechanism updates the downstream plans after deviations from its dispatches. \item Temporal-consistency: plans are computed and updated based on the current state but not past history, without using penalties or time-extended contracts. \item Envy-freeness: drivers at the same location and time do not envy each other's future payoffs; riders requesting the same trips do not envy each other's outcomes. \item Core-selecting: no coalition of riders and drivers can make a better plan among themselves. \end{enumerate}